 It all started with Peter Crone, the "mind architect" as he calls himself, or "happiness expert" as others call him.
 His job is to "help people become the best versions of themselves."

-The golf swing may be a feat of athleticism, but golf is first and foremost a game played between a golfer and his mind.
 “Golf is analogous to life,” says Peter Crone, founder of Be Alive, Inc, who has helped PGA and LPGA players harness mental energy to improve their games.
 “The degree to which someone is focused on the past and future is the degree to which they're not focused on what they're doing now.”

 He credits his mental turnaround to a conversation he had early in camp with Peter Crone, the Diamondbacks' mental skills coach.
 Montero said he had become afraid of failure, and Crone urged him to cut himself some slack, to allow himself some room to fail.